Learn to Do the Jump Squat for Sculpted Quads and GlutesJun 11, 2020

-Known interchangeably as a squat jump, it’s a simple, low-maintenance exercise that packs a serious power-building punch.
-All you need is a few feet of floor space, and weights are optional.
-You can start slow with lighter resistance and smaller jumps, and gradually transition to a faster pace, higher jumps, and heavier weights.
-But no matter how you do the jump squat, you’ll reap a variety of benefits.
+Known interchangeably as a squat jump, the jump squat a simple exercise that packs a serious power-building punch.
+All you need is a few feet of floor space.
+Start slow with lighter resistance and smaller jumps, and transition to a faster pace, higher jumps, and/or heavier weights.
+Soon, you may be ready to turn it into a 30-day squat challenge!
+Here’s how to do it with perfect form.

 How to Do the Dumbbell Jump Squat With Perfect Form

-- Stand tall with your feet shoulder-width apart, holding a dumbbell or sandbag at your chest with both hands.
-Alternatively, you can hold a dumbbell in each hand at your sides, palms facing in.
+- Stand tall with your feet shoulder-width apart, hold a dumbbell in front of your chest with both hands.

 - Keeping your chest up, core engaged, and back flat, push your hips back and lower your body until your thighs are parallel to the floor.